ajitonelsonn/TELE_Feedback/README.md

 # TELE Feedback

-Tele Feedback is a chatbot designed for telecommunications company in Timor-Leste.
+Tele Feedback is a chatbot designed for telecommunications companies in Timor-Leste.
 This project allows users to provide feedback and interact with an AI chatbot.
 It integrates **sentiment analysis** to gauge the tone of customer feedback and stores the data for further analysis, helping the company better understand customer sentiment.
-This project is part of [LLM Foundations with Python on stackup.dev](https://earn.stackup.dev/campaigns/llm-foundations-with-python-2162)
+This project is part of [LLM Foundations with Python on stackup.dev](https://earn.stackup.dev/campaigns/llm-foundations-with-python-2162).

+---

+🎉 𝐄𝐱𝐜𝐢𝐭𝐢𝐧𝐠 𝐍𝐞𝐰𝐬! 🎉

+I’m thrilled to share that I’ve successfully completed a bounty challenge on StackUp and earned a $20 𝒓𝒆𝒘𝒂𝒓𝒅! 💸 The challenge involved enhancing a Llama chatbot by integrating sentiment analysis using Hugging Face Transformers, allowing the bot to adjust responses based on user sentiment.
+It was an incredible learning experience working with Large Language Models (LLMs) and furthering my skills in chatbot development.

+Check out my LinkedIn post about the accomplishment: [LinkedIn](https://www.linkedin.com/posts/ajitonelson_ai-chatbots-llms-activity-7249259914362019840-2-T-?utm_source=share&utm_medium=member_desktop)

+---

 ## Features